-This partnership began in September 2010 with three participants and to date we had trained 25 participants following this route into teaching.
-Peter Mather is the school link for this, and has been accredited as a Teach First Advanced Mentor and from September 2017 he is also the Lead Mentor for West London for the Teach First two year programme, now called the PGDE (Post Graduate Diploma in Education).
-Mathew Cramer has also represented high schools on the Head’s Strategic Group for the organisation.
-As a highly respected partner school we have also hosted up to 40 Teach First Participants for the last three years for their initial school experience during the last couple of weeks of the summer term.
+This partnership began in September 2010 with three participants and to date we had trained 30 participants following this route into teaching.
+Mr P Mather is the school link for this, and has been accredited as a Teach First Advanced Mentor and from September 2017 he is also the Lead Mentor for West London for the Teach First two year programme, now called the PGDE (Post Graduate Diploma in Education).
+As a highly respected partner school we have also hosted up to 40 Teach First Participants for the last four years for their initial school experience during the last couple of weeks of the summer term.

 Weekly CPD Programme

 On most Wednesdays, a 45-60 minute training session is available for various cohorts.
 Sessions are open to all staff although directed to particular cohorts, e.g. NQTs/new staff; support staff; and Middle Leaders/Heads of Department.
 A calendar of events is available in early September; this is a voluntary addition to regular staff training during our Tuesday evening meeting programme.

 Observation and Feedback